 If you’re one of those blessed businesses that have not been affected by the pandemic, take time to do something special for your customers.
 If you are still trying to get back up and running, let your customers know how you’re doing with a holiday email or even a physical greeting card.

 You want to reward your loyal customers, email subscribers, and social media followers, so create exclusive deals.
 Give them a sneak peek at the sales you’re planning a few days beforehand, so they feel like they get special treatment.

 Thanksgiving weekend is the highest sales period for the entire year.
 The first two weeks of December are also among the busiest, as is Super Saturday (the last Saturday before Christmas) and the period after Christmas when people return and exchange items.

 Business to business and services type businesses slow down this time of year.
 However, you can still show your holiday spirit and keep in front of your customer with holiday email campaigns and social media posts.
 Create a social media calendar for November and December around the upcoming sales days.
 Spread holiday cheer.
-Keep your posts for the next few months MORE positive.
-We could use more positive posts on social media.

 More ideas for your holiday promotions

 Add some cheerful holiday graphics to your website.

 Share a story about how something positive came out of the pandemic.